bugl

 CSS animation-name and animation-duration

-The animation - name property specifies a name for the animation.
+The animation-name property specifies a name for the animation.

 The animation-duration property defines how long an animation should take to complete.
 If this property is not specified, no animation will occur, because the default value is 0s (0 seconds).
-CSS @keyframes Rule

-@keyframes rule, the animation will gradually change from the current style to the new style at certain times.
-To get an animation to work, you must bind the animation to an element.
+When you specify CSS styles inside the @keyframes rule, the animation will gradually change from the current style to the new style at certain times.

+The following example binds the "myAnimation" animation to the <div> element.
 The animation will last for 4 seconds, and it will gradually change the background-color of the <div> element from "red" to "yellow":

 Example